mllrr96/Medusa-Admin-Flutter/README.md

 - Open the app and click on set URL, then enter your MedusaJs backend URL (e.g. https://your-backend-url.com) and click on save
 - Enter your email and password and click on sign in

+**Note:** Currently, only the JWT (email and password) sign-in method is supported.
+Cookie-based authentication is not yet implemented.

 ##  Build it yourself
 Add [Flutter](https://docs.flutter.dev/get-started/install) to your machine